-- the Lion Pipeline System

-- the Gathering Assets

-- the Paline Pipeline System

-- the East Texas Crude Logistics System

-- the Tyler-Big Sandy Pipeline

-- the El Dorado Tank Assets and El Dorado Rail Offloading Racks

-- the Tyler Tank Assets and Tyler Crude Tank
+- the pipeline assets used to support Delek Holdings' El Dorado refinery (the "El Dorado Assets") - the gathering system that supports transportation of crude oil to the El Dorado Refinery (the "El Dorado Gathering System") - · the Paline Pipeline System - the East Texas Crude Logistics System - the Tyler-Big Sandy Pipeline - the El Dorado Tank Assets and El Dorado Rail Offloading Racks - · the Tyler Tank Assets and Tyler Crude Tank

-- the Greenville-Mount Pleasant Pipeline and Greenville Storage Facility - refined product pipeline capacity leased from Enterprise TE Products Pipeline Company ("Enterprise") that runs from El Dorado, Arkansas to our Memphis terminal and the Big Spring Pipeline - Effective March 1, 2018, this segment also includes the pipelines and storage assets acquired in the Big Spring Logistic Assets Acquisition
+- the Greenville-Mount Pleasant Pipeline and Greenville Storage Facility - refined product pipeline capacity leased from Enterprise TE Products Pipeline Company ("Enterprise") that runs from El Dorado, Arkansas to our Memphis terminal and the Big Spring Pipeline - pipelines and storage assets acquired in the Big Spring Logistics Assets Acquisition - assets acquired in the Big Spring Gathering Assets Acquisition - · assets acquired in the Trucking Assets Acquisition

-In addition to these operating systems, we own or lease 123 tractors and 174 trailers used to haul primarily crude oil and other products for related and third parties.
+In addition to these operating systems, we own or lease 264 tractors and 353 trailers used to haul primarily crude oil and other products for related and third parties.

-The following table and discussion present the results of operations and certain operating statistics of the pipelines and transportation segment for the years ended December 31, 2019 and 2018.
-A detailed discussion of the fiscal 2018 year-over-year changes can be found in Item 7, Managements' Discussion and Analysis of Financial Condition and Results of Operations section of the Form 10-K filed on March 1, 2019.
+The following table and discussion present the results of operations and certain operating statistics of the pipelines and transportation segment for the years ended December 31, 2020 and 2019.
+A detailed discussion of the fiscal 2019 year-over-year changes can be found in Item 7, Managements' Discussion and Analysis of Financial Condition and Results of Operations section of the Form 10-K filed on February 28, 2020.

 Pipelines and Transportation

-Year E Year Ended December 31,
+Year Ended December 31,

-2019 2018
+2020 2019

 Net Revenues:

-Affiliate \$ 155, 211 \$ 138,418
+Affiliate \$ 233,873 \$ 155,211

-Third-Party 23, 107 15,149
+Third-Party 17,596 23,107

-Total Pipelines and Transportation 178, 318 153,567
+Total Pipelines and Transportation 251,469 178,318

-Cost of materials and other 22, 326 19,878
+Cost of materials and other 45,934 22,826

-Operating expenses (excluding depreciation and amortization) 54, 327 39,934
+Operating expenses (excluding depreciation and amortization) 42,267 54,827

-Segment contribution margin \$ 100, \$ \$ 93,755
+Segment contribution margin \$ 163,268 \$ 100,665

-i nroughputs (average opu)
+Throughputs (average bpd)

 Year Ended December 31,

-2019 2018
+2020 2019

-Lion Pipeline System:
+El Dorado Assets:

-Crude pipelines (non-gathered) 42,918 51,992
+Crude pipelines (non-gathered) 74,179 49,485

-Refined products pipelines to Enterprise Systems 37,716 45,728
+Refined products pipelines to Enterprise Systems 53,702 37,716

-Gathering Assets 21,869 16,571
+El Dorado Gathering System 13,466 15,325

-East Texas Crude Logistics System 19,927 15,696
+East Texas Crude Logistics System 15,960 19,927

+Big Spring Gathering System (1) 82,817

+Plains Connection System (1) 104,770